liujianuo/PP10CompIntel/README.md

 ## Personal Project: Computational Intelligence

 Hello markers and wanderers, and welcome to my Personal Project around Computational Intelligence.
-The project report can be found under the */report* directory **(yet to be completed)**.
+The project report can be found under the */report* directory.

 The entire source code is within the *main.cpp* file.
 Its only dependencies are the STL library and SQLite.